daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### The user must be able to listen to embedded audio that accurately conveys the structure and content of tables.
+#### The user must be able to listen to embedded audio that accurately conveys the structure and content of tables

 When tables are included in the publication, the embedded audio must present the content in a clear and logical order, typically left to